 - Individual attraction selections (available for purchase): Schedule a time to arrive at up to two highly demanded attractions each day using the Lightning Lane entrance – like Seven Dwarfs Mine Train at Magic Kingdom Park and Radiator Springs Racers at Disney California Adventure park (subject to limited availability; attractions not included with Disney Genie+).
 Pricing for this option will vary by date, attraction and park and will be announced closer to launch.

 Lightning Lane selections will be made on the same day of your visit and can be used across multiple theme parks, great for those who love the Park Hopper option.
 Attractions continue to offer a traditional standby queue, or a virtual queue at certain attractions like Star Wars: Rise of the Resistance – to maximize flexibility.

-While the FASTPASS, FastPass+ and Disney MaxPass services will be retired, we’re incredibly excited about the flexibility and choices Disney Genie service provides.
-You can choose from all of our new options, a mix of them or none at all, and continue to have a great experience no matter how you decide to plan your best Disney day.
+While the FASTPASS, FastPass+ and Disney MaxPass services will be retired, the new program promises flexibility and choices.
+You can choose from all new options, a mix of them or none at all, and continue to have a great experience no matter how you decide to plan your best Disney day.

-We are also making some enhancements to our Disability Access Service (DAS) program, including new options to enroll in the program pre-arrival and for DAS participants to select attractions directly in the app.
-These options will be available in addition to our existing, in-person DAS program.
-Visit our Services for Guests with Disabilities page DisneyWorld.com and Disneyland.com for more details.
+Enhancements are being made to the Disability Access Service (DAS) program, including new options to enroll in the program pre-arrival and for DAS participants to select attractions directly in the app.
+These options will be available in addition to existing, in-person DAS program.
+Visit Services for Guests with Disabilities page DisneyWorld.com and Disneyland.com for more details.